briancaffey/briancaffey.github.io/_drafts/2017-08-03-arch-linux-install.md

 To configure the time zone, we need to create a link to a file called `/etc/localtime`.

+The following command won't work, we will do this in a later step, so skip the following command for now.

 ```
 ln -s /usr/share/zoneinfo/US/Eastern /etc/localtime
 ```

-This worked on my MacBook Air, but in doing this on my Windows host trying to link to the file `/etc/localtime` gave an error that the file already existed.
+This worked on my MacBook Air in VirtualBox, but in doing this on my Windows host in VirtualBox trying to link to the file `/etc/localtime` gave an error that the file already existed.
 Skipping this step on my ThinkPad was OK.
 Looking in the file, it seemed that UTC was already configured.

 ### Set the Hardware Clock